citp/privacy-policy-historical/c/co/con/condecosoftware.com.md

-> *The following text is extracted and transformed from the condecosoftware.com privacy policy that was archived on 2015-03-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150317060135id_/http%3A//www.condecosoftware.com/misc/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the condecosoftware.com privacy policy that was archived on 2016-03-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160318065838id_/http%3A//www.condecosoftware.com/todo/misc/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Condeco
+# Privacy Policy - Condeco Software US

+## Privacy Policy

 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.